indrsidhu/git_guide/README.md

 1. after making some changes in master branch i cant go to my-branch, i have to commit or stash my work i master branch before go to other branch.

-1. This is readme changes in my-branch
+2. This is readme changes in my-branch

+3. This is new updates in master read me file